 - Back to top

-We have help with preparing your Will.
-If you need more information, please contact Maria (email email@example.com or phone 0800 600 700 or 09 355 6500) who will be happy to talk to you confidentially.
+We can help you with preparing your Will.
+If you need more information, please contact Bryony at email@example.com or phone 0800 600 700 or 09 355 6500.
+She will be happy to talk to you confidentially.

 It is really helpful if you can let us know that you have included us in your Will.
 This information will always be treated in complete confidence.
 There's no need to tell us the value of your gift (unless you want to); just knowing we have a source of future income helps us to plan ahead with our long-term work.